jasonhemann/24SP-CS2126/syllabus.md

 turned in.
 Specifically, the code you turned in for the *first* submission, *not* the resubmission, and *not* work in progress towards the resubmission.
-You can download your original submission from Blackboard if you overwrote/misplaced it.
+You can download your original submission from Canvas if you overwrote/misplaced it.

 The purpose of these self-evaluations is to evaluate your submissions on *non-functional correctness*: desirable aspects of programs that go